FrancesCoronel/personal-website-v3/_posts/2014-04-08-a-few-java-factoids-part-1.md

-Also, in case you were wondering, with most IDEs or Integrated Development Environments, there is syntax highlighting which makes it easier to understand what’s going on by adding color to the types of different texts.
+Also, in case you were wondering, with most IDEs or Integrated Development Environments, there is syntax highlighting which makes it easier to understand what's going on by adding color to the types of different texts.

 For example, with the Strings involved in the program, they are the